 4) Pray for God to show you who you are as a writer.
 Finding voice, especially if we’ve had success copying the style and sound of someone else can be tricky.
 In this case, especially as Christian writers, we need God’s wisdom to become the writer he wants us to be.

 Yes, writers must continually study technique and how to meet various publishing criteria.
 But we also need to learn to find and follow that inner voice, unique to us, to offer it back to our creator and our world.

-Susan A. J. Lyttek, author of the kids’ comedy, Guzzy Goofball and the Homeschool Play from Outer Space (Lighthouse Publishing of the Carolinas) and two cozy mysteries: Killer Field Trip and Homeschooling Can Be Murder by Harbourlight Books, writes in the shadow of our nation’s capital.
-She enjoys training up the next generation of writers online through Write At Home, and by teaching middle and high school co-op classes.
+Susan Lyttek, author of the kids’ comedy, Guzzy Goofball and the Homeschool Play from Outer Space (LPC) and the Talbott family mystery trilogy by Harbourlight Books, writes in the shadow of our nation’s capital.
+She enjoys training up the next generation of writers online and through homeschool co-op classes.